Causal Inference and Market Experiment Design with MLSYNTH

 • Suite of tools for policy evaluation using panel data

-• Consolidates decades of non-experimental SCM and panel methods from multiple software ecosystems into Python with one singular syntax
+• Consolidates numerous SCMs across multiple software ecosystems into Python with one singular syntax (e.g., R or MATLAB).

 Challenges of Standard Experiments